 Like my original sugar cookies, this new recipe for cream cheese cut-out sugar cookie dough is extra soft, while still holding its shape for cutting out with cookie cutters.
+Cream cheese makes the dough extra soft and creamy, which I love in so many cookie recipes, like apricot cream cheese thumbprints and maple walnut tassies.
 Whenever I need a flavor upgrade from plain sugar cookies, this is the recipe I choose!

 Here’s a handful of reasons why I know you’ll love them too:

 - The dough is so easy to work with

 - The cookies hold their shape beautifully